 I quickly booked the flight tickets to Srinagar and that’s it, all done!
-We are usually not the all-inclusive holiday package sorts, so the inactivity of not researching, not comparing hotels, not making a broad itinerary left me a bit bewildered!
+We are usually not the all-inclusive holiday package sorts, but this Gulmarg skiing trip was just that.
+So the inactivity of not researching, not comparing hotels, not making a broad itinerary left me a bit bewildered!

 Friends who have been to Gulmarg earlier to learn skiing raved about the beauty of the place and the hopelessness of the ski instructors there, in the same breath.

 And I was sitting smug, having signed up with MHE (that’s Mercury Himalayan Expeditions, an adventure travel company run by Akshay and Dilshad).
-The ski trip was being led by Akshay, an expert skier himself, and I was quite comfortable with the set of instructors he picked.
+The ski trip was being led by Akshay, an expert skier himself, and I was quite comfortable with the set of instructors he picked for the Gulmarg skiing course.
 A half-day spent at Decathlon with a complete packing list for skiing and we were all set for our trip.

-Day 1: Road trip from Srinagar to Gulmarg
+Day 1 of Family skiing in Gulmarg: Road trip from Srinagar to Gulmarg

 It was snowing when our flight landed, an hour late, in Srinagar.
 Suitcases were opened and down jackets put on before we took off for the drive to Gulmarg.
 We had a relaxed meal at a restaurant in Tanmarg, where we also got to know the other travelers a bit more.